 The World Wetland Network raises awareness of the role of local people in wetland conservation, supports their active involvement and builds their capacity to deliver effective wetland conservation.

-World Wetland Network or WWN is a global network of more than 145 NGO and CSO members representing over 525,000 people from all regions of the world.
-It was established at Ramsar COP10 in Changwon, Republic of Korea, in 2008.
+The World Wetland Network or WWN is a global network of more than 145 NGO and CSO members representing over 525,000 people from all regions of the world.
+We were established at Ramsar COP10 in Changwon, Republic of Korea, in 2008.
 Our network is recognised in several resolutions of the Ramsar Convention.

 Our aim is to raise the visibility of civil society organisations (CSOs) and non-governmental organisations (NGOs) to help them achieve the objectives of the Ramsar Convention.
 We help small NGOs to prepare well for Ramsar COPs (Conferences of the Parties), to maintain contact during the COP, and to participate effectively.

 We give local communities a voice in shaping international policy for wetland conservation.
 With the COPs, we maintain contact, helping to exchange information, share best practice and advocate for wetlands.

 Our work is guided and informed by these key documents:

 Our Strategic Plans run for three years, and are produced by the committee in consultation with all members.
 Here are the completed plans.